 Often the main character isn't aware of this, it's just that the villain conveniently turns out to be someone they were uneasy about all along.
 Sometimes, though, characters are willing to risk a lot on that gut feeling; when this happens they're usually right.
 This is also common trait of the Mary Sue

-; they're perfect, so anyone who they don't like has to be the bad guy.
+; they're perfect, so anyone who they don't like has to be the bad guy

 Compare Evil-Detecting Dog

 .
-Opposite the Horrible Judge of Character
+Contrast the Horrible Judge of Character

 2) Reading the villain's mind.